 August 12, 2019:

-Around puberty, ish, I found myself having difficulty concentrating.
+Around age 15, ish, I found myself having difficulty concentrating.
 I became disinterested — obviously disinterested in school, that goes without saying — now also disinterested in friendships, sports, dating, reading.
-I became extremely agitated.
 I'm surprised they didn't put me on ritalin — today they'd have me on Adderall in half a heartbeat.
 I shook and bounced and spun, rocked on my heels, chattered continually, all the while feeling more and more that I was somehow sinking into the ground while shooting up about six inches a year, so that my bones ached and my muscles felt like they were burning from the inside out.

 Reading was difficult.
 As a child I'd loved reading but with depression in adolescence it was necessary to concentrate in order to concentrate.
 I'd have to double-back to re-read whole chapters 'cos I'd lost the thread somewhere.
 I'd have twenty books open, each of which I'd partly absorbed and partly forgotten.
 Studying required re-reading many many times.

 Circadian rhythm was fully whack.
 My pattern for about ten years was to stay up all night in intense anxiety which drained away only at dawn.
-It was an extreme hypervigilance, where rustling leaves outside would leave me bolt upright in bed, listening with all my might.
+It was an extreme hypervigilance, where rustling leaves outside would leave me bolt upright in bed, listening with all the might I could summon.
 Much of my truancy was driven by insomnia.
 Even on days when I did turn up I was frequently a couple of hours late.

 The masks I wore became more and more extreme.
 I lived parallel lives.
 The nerdy wargame boys, the older stoners, my neighborhood kids, girls on the beach.
 These were separate universes I moved between, a Postmodernist collision of disparate worlds with me as the gateway.